roman-milk/roman-milk.github.io/dominican-slut.md

+===

- ****** Dominican Slut: Cunt Muncher ****** bysilkstockingslover© I almost spoke back, still not used to being spoken to in such a way by a secretary, Alannah having been rather kind as she ordered me to sexually service her.
+I almost spoke back, still not used to being spoken to in such a way by a secretary, Alannah having been rather kind as she ordered me to sexually service her.
 Yet, I just looked at her and waited further instructions.

  "Stop staring at me, whore, and get munching cunt," she ordered, much more abrasive than Alannah, as she walked past me, moved to the couch, hiked up her skirt, revealing she too was wearing thigh highs (seriously, was there a memo I didn't get?), sat on the couch and snapped her fingers.